kbventures/ecommerce/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](https://github.com/kbventures/ecommerce/blob/main/LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>